More

 How to Lock Android Devices in Single App Mode?

-When employees or customers have full access to a device, things can quickly get off track.
-Apps not meant for work, accidental setting changes,...
+When employees or customers have unrestricted access to a device, distractions and risks quickly creep in.
+Non-work apps, accidental setting changes, or even security...

 How to Block Websites on iPhone and iPad?